deryaoruc/Analyzing_Etrade_With_MS_SQL_Server/README.md

 # MS_SQL_Server_Project
 ---

-In this project, I first installed the VMware virtual machine on my computer.
+In this project, I first installed VMware virtual machine on my computer and then Windows 2016 in order to avoid compatibility problems between SQL Server and the operating system.
 Then I installed Microsoft SQL Server 2017 and Management Studio on the virtual machine.
 ### Creating a Database with MS SQL Server:
  * #### I created a database from ziro by fallowing: